Parsley and Sage Podcast

 Pam Pooley

 Following a career in public television production in New York City, Pam moved with her wonderful husband Eric, two lovely daughters, and a gentle labrador retriever to a bucolic town in New York, not far from the city, yet enticingly rural enough for her to drop a lot of what she was doing as she fell in love with gardening and all things green.
 Just as this evocation was taking root, Eric's job relocated the family to London, land of fine horticulture, where Pam immersed further into exploring gardens and landscape design.
-For the past 14 years, back in her farmhouse, she relishes cultivating, restoring and loving the land.
+Back in her farmhouse, she relishes cultivating, restoring and loving the land.
 Visit: www.pampooley.com

 Jeanne Farewell